 Canon EOS R6 vs Nikon Z6 II vs Panasonic S1 vs Sony A7 III: Summary

 As you can see, each camera and camera system has its pros and cons, and it is hard to pick an absolute winner.
 The cameras are quite similar both in terms of their ergonomics and features, with the Sony A7 III being my least favorite of the group due to its cluttered menu system and buttons, as well as slightly weaker specs.
 However, keep in mind that the Sony A7 III is also the oldest camera on the list, and Sony has the best selection of lenses for the E / FE mount.

 Overall, all cameras have their pros and cons.
-I have been very happy with my Nikon Z6 (and the newer Z6 II looks even better), but if Nikon wasn’t my brand of choice, I would be happy with any of the cameras presented in this article.
+I have been very happy with my Nikon Z6 (and the newer Z6 II is even better), but if Nikon weren’t my brand of choice, I would be happy with any of the cameras presented in this article.